Ballon d'Or: Which club, nation and playing position have produced the most winners?

-Barcelona have produced more Ballon d'Or winners than any other club in history - and could see one of their players lift the coveted trophy for the 11th time on Monday.
+Barcelona have produced more Ballon d'Or winners than any other club in history - and could see one of their players win the coveted trophy for the 12th time on Monday.

-Another victory for Messi - who already holds the most individual Ballon d'Or wins with four triumphs - would extend Barcelona's club record.
+Another victory for Lionel Messi - who already holds the most individual Ballon d'Or wins with five triumphs - or Luis Suarez, Neymar or Andres Iniesta would extend Barcelona's club record.

-The other Barca players to claim the prize are 1960s midfielder Luis Suarez, Johan Cruyff (twice while with Barcelona), Hristo Stoichkov, Rivaldo and Ronaldinho.
+The other Barca players to claim the prize are Brazil duo Ronaldinho and Rivaldo, Hristo Stoichkov, Johan Cruyff (twice while with Barcelona) and 1960s midfielder Luis Suarez.

 The wins for those five players - and one of Lionel Messi's - came before the award was merged with the FIFA World Player of the Year prize in 2010.

 The Ballon d'Or is once again a separate prize to the FIFA award this year and Cristiano Ronaldo is favourite to come out on top, having won Euro 2016 with Portugal and the Champions League with Real Madrid.

 Three teams are tied second on the list: Juventus, whose eight wins include three in a row for Michel Platini between 1983 and 1985; AC Milan, who saw Ruud Gullit and Marco van Basten share three titles from 1987; and Real Madrid, who have Ronaldo aiming for a hat-trick of Ballon d'Or trophies on Monday.